 For details on copying an existing configuration, see Copy existing terminal emulator configurations.

-If the wizard does not display the text correctly, or if the HLLAPI configuration test fails, do the following:
+If the wizard does not display the text correctly, or if the HLLAPI configuration test fails:

 Click Back.
 Before repeating the test: